mell-o-tron/MellOs/README.md

 ### Future
 - Process abstraction
 - File System support, most likely USTAR (highly dependant on the floppy disk drivers)

-### Bugs and Horrible Code
-- The printy-screeney-bit is all broken and redundant, because it was made in a hurry for a very badly designed system.
-I updated most of the very badly designed system (it now is a mildly badly designed system), but not that, not yet.
-Next up, I guess.

 <!----------------------------------------------------------------------------->